Thick and Hearty Turkey Chili Soup – Healthy, Quick & Delicious!

 Craving more easy ground turkey ideas?
 Don’t miss my complete guide to ground turkey recipes—it’s packed with simple, flavorful dinners for every night of the week.
 Check them out here.

-• To make it more spicy, add 1/4 to 1/2 teaspoon of cayenne pepper according to your taste.
+• To make it spicier, add 1/4 to 1/2 teaspoon of cayenne pepper according to your taste.

 Can I make turkey chili soup in a slow cooker?